How do I apply to exhibit?

 What if I cancel my stall at the last minute?

-We’d really prefer it if you didn’t because it’s very difficult to find a replacement at the last minute, we will be one stallholder short; and you won’t get a refund.
+We’d really prefer it if you didn’t because it’s very difficult to find a replacement at the last minute, we will be one stallholder short; and a replacement is found you won’t get a refund.

 Cancellation & refund policy

 (a) (All cancellations and changes (including swapping stalls) carry a $35 administrative fee.

 (b) Exhibitor cancels within 14 days of the expo: 50% of stall fees will be refunded; except if a suitable replacement is found and approved by the Organiser.